 - Then Go for it – (1) 5 minute all out.
 Punch it and hold it!
-Make sure that you start at a high pace, but not soo high that you die at the end.
+Make sure that you start at a high pace, but not so high that you die at the end.
 You should have a little in reserve to kick it to the finish line in the last minute.

 - Then 10 minutes easy.

-- Finish the Ride and cool down.
+- Finish the ride and cool down.

 You need to do a separate test on another day for a solid 20-minute effort as hard as you can go.
-Same warm-up as above, including the fast pedaling intervals, but now just do the 20 minute Time Trial.
+Same warm-up as above, including the fast pedaling intervals, but now just do the 20-minute time trial.

 Once you have the data from the test, make sure to “pull” it out of the software, so that you can put it into an Excel Spreadsheet for each time interval.
 This will be your baseline against which you will be testing each month.

 So now that you have done the “Monthly Test,” you can start training with power, and not so much HR anymore.
 Based on your 20-minute test, you should have a good idea of your lactate threshold wattage, and from there you can calculate your power zones using the built-in Zone Calculator within TrainingPeaks.com (look on the “Zones” page under the “Account Settings”).